NCM warns of fog formation, poor horizontal visibility

-ABU DHABI, 4th January, 2026 (WAM) -- The National Centre of Meteorology (NCM) has issued a weather advisory warning of potential fog formation across various internal and coastal regions in the country.
+ABU DHABI, 6th January, 2026 (WAM) -- The National Centre of Meteorology (NCM) has issued a weather advisory warning of potential fog formation across various internal and coastal regions in the country on Tuesday.

 The Centre urged motorists and commuters to exercise maximum caution on the roads, maintain safe following distances, and adhere to traffic instructions to ensure public safety during the period of reduced visibility.